s8stchro/dh-project-ws14/README.md

     - letters from Paul, Peter and likely-Paul
 3. accent is not relevant for the analysis and therefore take Lemma form for the analysis
 4. components of each word in a text sample can be parsed
-5. parameter extraction 80%
+5. parameter extraction with python program, output as csv file

-## todo
-1. determine POS-abbreviations for particle
+6. determine POS-abbreviations for particle
     - if all particles are labled as C in the samples?
+    - nope!
+Z.B.
+    060832 X- -------- γε γε γέ γέ  (X=exclamation) => these cases are rare and are excluded from statistical analysis
     - what other POS are denoted as C?
     => if we can determine particle with the label C?
 If not, what other constrains can be added?
+    - see "parameter extraction using python"
-2. finalize the list of parameters to gather
+7. finalized the list of parameters to gather

-3. pull relevant letters (samples) into one order in Github
+## todo
-4. python programm
+1. python programm (Andreas's tool)
     - parsing of sentence
     - queries to get parameters
+2. to extract parameters of Peter's letters
-5. statistics
+2. statistics
     - methods: clustering, correlation, graphic representation, chi-square?
     - which software to use?